cesnik-jure/Ruby_Truss/README.md

 Ruby_Truss
 ==========

-Ruby on Rails application for calculation of axial forces of trusses via FEM.
+Ruby on Rails BLA BLA BLA application for calculation of axial forces of trusses via FEM.